Principality of Orange: Annexation by France

-The principality was captured by the forces of Louis XIV under François Adhémar de Monteil Comte de Grignan, in 1672 during the Franco-Dutch War, and again in August 1682, but William did not concede his claim to rule.
+The principality was captured by the forces of Louis XIV under François Adhémar de Monteil, Comte de Grignan, in 1672 during the Franco-Dutch War, and again in August 1682, but William did not concede his claim to rule.
 In 1702, William III died childless and the right to the principality became a matter of dispute between Frederick I of Prussia and John William Friso of Nassau-Dietz, who both claimed the title 'Prince of Orange'.
-In 1702 also, Louis XIV of France enfeoffed François Louis, Prince of Conti, a relative of the Châlon dynasty, with the Principality of Orange, so that there were three claimants to the title.
+In 1702 also, Louis enfeoffed François Louis, Prince of Conti, a relative of the Châlon dynasty, with the Principality of Orange, so that there were three claimants to the title.

 In 1713, under the Treaty of Utrecht, Frederick I of Prussia ceded the Principality to France (without surrendering the princely title).
 The Holy Roman Empire, as the suzerain power, concurred in this cession; however, John William Friso of Nassau-Dietz, the other claimant to the principality, did not.
 Only with the treaty of partition in 1732 did John William Friso's successor William IV, Prince of Orange, renounce all his claims to the territory, but again (like Frederick I) he did not renounce his claim to the title.
 In the same treaty an agreement was made between both claimants, stipulating that both houses be allowed to use the title.
 After Orange was officially ceded to France, it became part of the province of the Dauphiné.

 Following the French Revolution of 1789, Orange was absorbed into the French département of Drôme in 1790, then Bouches-du-Rhône, then finally Vaucluse.

 In 1814, after the defeat of Napoleon, the Dutch Republic was not revived but replaced into the Kingdom of the United Netherlands, under a King of the House of Orange-Nassau.
 In 1815 the Congress of Vienna took care of a French sensitivity by stipulating that the Kingdom of the Netherlands would be ruled by the House of Oranje-Nassau – "Oranje", not "Orange" as had been the custom until then.
 The English language, however, continues to use the term Orange-Nassau.

 Today, Dutch crown princess Amalia carries the title "Princess of Orange" in the official form of Prinses van Oranje.

 Constituent parts

 Detailed map of the principality from the first half of the 17th century from the Atlas of 1627 of Willem Blaeu.
 North is at the bottom.

 Expanded detail and colorization of Section 121 of the map of Cassini, showing (in yellow) the enclaves of the Principality of Orange within Dauphine country (alongside, in blue, enclaves of Provence and, in red, parts of the Comtat Venaissin).

-The territory of the principality was 180 square km (70 sq. mi.), 19 km (12 miles) long and 15 km (10 miles) wide.
+The territory of the principality was 180 square km (70 sq. mi.), 19 km (12 miles) long and 15 km (10 miles) wide (roughly twice the size of Washington D. C.).
 It was oriented with its base on the eastern bank of the Rhône extending east to west towards Dentelles de Montmirail.
 It also included several enclaves in the Dauphiné.

 The principality comprised the following towns: